matban666/restful-booker-playwright/README.md

 # Restful Booker Playwright Test Suite

 ## Description
-Playwright test suite for the Restful Booker Platform found at https://automationintesting.online/
+Playwright test suite for the Restful Booker Platform found at [Restful Booker Platform](https://automationintesting.online/)

 The Restful Booker Platform is a React front end served by a Java REST API.